-Keep this owner's manual handy, so you can refer to it any time, and make sure the manual stays with the lawn mower if you sell it.
+Keep this owner's manual handy, so you can refer to it at any time.
 This owner's manual is considered a permanent part of the lawn mower and should remain with the lawn mower if resold.

 The information and specifications included in this publication were in effect at the time of approval for printing.
 American Honda Motor Co., Inc. reserves the right, however, to discontinue or change specifications or design at any time without notice and without incurring any obligation whatever.
+No part of this publication may be reproduced without written permission.